 © Geraldine Buckley

-I am a self-taught artist, born in London UK in 1948, currently living in Adelaide, South Australia.
+I am a self-taught artist, born in London, UK, in 1948, currently living in Adelaide, South Australia.

 Ann Kullberg remains an inspiration to me, and I am sure she has been to many CP artists.
 I am not a confident person and I probably wouldn’t have continued without her support.